graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/introduction.md

 ## Schema First Approach

-The Schema first approach relys upon the [GraphQL schema language](https://graphql.org/learn/schema/#type-language), coding conventions, and tries to provide a minmal amount of syntax.
-It is the easiest to get started using though does not currently support some advanced scenarios.
+The Schema first approach relies upon the [GraphQL schema language](https://graphql.org/learn/schema/#type-language), coding conventions, and tries to provide a minimal amount of syntax.
+It is the easiest to get started though it does not currently support some advanced scenarios.

 > Use the optional `GraphQLMetadata` attribute to customize the mapping to the schema type.